-Just like cars, all motorcycles in Pennsylvania are required by law to be registered with the Department of Transportation (PennDOT).
-To do so you must initially register in person at any Driver License Center.
+Just like cars, all motorcycles in Pennsylvania are required by law to be registered with the Department of Transportation (PennDOT) through an authorized agent.
+Most notaries, dealerships, and messenger services are authorized agents

 The lines tend to be long, so prepare accordingly.
 And if possible, try to avoid visiting at the first and last of each month, for the lines during these times have been known to cause grown men to weep openly.

 - Form MV-1.
 This can't be downloaded, but you can get one from an authorized agent.

 - Proof of insurance.
 It must be with a Pennsylvania insurance company.

 - Tracing or verification of your motorcycle's vehicle identification number (VIN).
 It must be verified by either an inspection mechanic or a dealership notary.